arthurhammer/arthurhammer.de/_posts/2018-12-08-visualizing-my-photo-library.md

 From the bottom left chart we can see that at least on Fridays and Saturdays, I do take some late night and early morning photos.

-## Every Photo I've Ever Taken
+## Every Photo I Have Ever Taken

 {% include figure.html src="/assets/2018-12-08-dots.jpg" caption="Click for full image." alt="" %}

 Here is one dot for every photo in my library.
 Looking at this feels weirdly intimate.
-These dots represent a lot of moments.
+These aren't even photos, just dots but they represent a lot of individual moments in my life.
+It goes to show how much meaning there is in metadata alone.

+In the interactive notebook you can even zoom into the chart and see when I took photos on individual days. there

-Most noticeably, again, is the increase in photo density over time.
+This chart again visualizes the increase in photo density over time.

 ## Data

 The data is exported from my iCloud Photo Library on my iPhone.
-I used the [Pythonista iOS app](http://omz-software.com/pythonista/) and the Photos API to export a simple list of timestamps for each photo.
+I used the [Pythonista iOS app](http://omz-software.com/pythonista/) and the Photos API to export some metadata for each photo.
 You can [find the script and dataset here](https://gist.github.com/arthurhammer/a861fc9a91669397a5cc70fc9d8ebedd).

 Charts were created with the excellent [Vega-Lite library](http://vega.github.io/vega-lite/).